FelixMichaels/IT-Was-Scripted/Mac Commands/Custom Dock/README.md

 ### Method 1: Docutil ###

-* Pros: Allows the end user to add items to the Dock after removing and adding default applications
+Pros: Allows the end user to add items to the Dock after removing and adding default applications

-* Cons: Does not lock the applications to the dock, end users can remove the apps as needed, provides the most flexibility.
+Cons: Does not lock the applications to the dock, end users can remove the apps as needed, provides the most flexibility.
 Also has the possibility to duplicate applications (icons only) if they are not installed prior to installation

 How to Guide

-#### Manual ####
+#### Manually ####

-* Download Docutil from Github [here](https://github.com/kcrawford/dockutil/releases)
+* Download Docutil from Github https://github.com/kcrawford/dockutil/releases
 * Install Docutil on your device/s of choice
 * Create a script that will add and remove applications that you do not need or want
 	* Script can be found above